SummaryRead the full fact sheet

 Talking with children about bushfires

 It is important that children are taught to respect, understand and manage dangers in their lives, including bushfires.
-We do this when we educate them about the dangers of traffic, snakes and strangers, and bushfires can be treated in the same way.
+We do this when we educate them about the , snakes and strangers.
+Bushfires can be treated in the same way.

 Showing children how to protect themselves can be made a part of their normal everyday lives, and does not usually result in fears.
 If adults show confidence that children can be protected from these dangers by plans and actions, children will feel confident too.

-Below are seven guiding principles to use when talking to children about bushfires:
+These guiding principles can be used when talking to children about bushfires:

 - Listen carefully to what they say.
 Children will often talk about what they are thinking or how they are feeling (‘I think something bad is going to happen’, ‘I am feeling scared’) without necessarily connecting their feelings to a specific event.
 Listen carefully to the child’s words to get an understanding of what is going on in their mind.